All Episodes

 The majority of the country does not give a shit.

-Yeah, well, we're not quite there yet.
+Well, we're not quite there yet.

 I do think we're at a majority at this point.

-They're only doing themselves harm at uh but look, you have to understand the Democrat Party is running these things from the very top.
+But look, you have to understand, the Democrat Party is running these things from the very top.

-And it was extremely it was extremely predictable.
+And it was extremely predictable.

-Um so them going around waving Mexican flags, which is just strange.
+So them going around waving Mexican flags, which is just strange.

-I I don't even know why.
+I don't even know why.

 The American people are already sick of it.

-What it comes down to is when is law enforcement going to actually try to perturb this stuff.
+What it comes down to is when is law enforcement going to actually try to perturb this stuff?

 And it's a fine line that they walk, but that's when it'll really be, that's when it's really game over.

-Um they're not quite there yet.
+They're not quite there yet.

 They're letting it go on.

-I will, I will tell you, I will tell you, as long as law enforcement lets this go on, it'll probably be the worst in California.
+I will tell you, I will tell you, as long as law enforcement lets this go on, it'll probably be the worst in California.

 We'll see what happens in places like Chicago and New York, but it will eventually become rioting.

-It will eventually become riding.
+It will eventually become rioting.

 It will eventually become massive looting, maybe even arson.

-Uh that will follow.
+That will follow.

-And maybe then they shut it down, but that's their agenda.
+And maybe then they shut it down.

 No.

-No, I mean they might be involved.
+I mean, they might be involved.

 No, this is all Democrat Party propaganda.

-This is all act blue, soros front groups.
+This is all Act Blue, Soros, front groups.

-No, this is not even illegal immigrants.
+No, this is not even illegal immigrants aren't doing this.

 They might be involved.